-The stuff to do.
 The weather was not on our side during our visit to Keystone – it had warmed up to the point that we were unable to ice skate, snow shoe, or cross-country ski.
 But under normal winter conditions, all three things would have been options.
 Our downhill skiing was somewhat limited as well – I had hoped to try some of the resort’s cat skiing, but it was also closed for the season by the time we arrived.
 However, we did enjoy three fantastic full days of downhill skiing and even though we were limited to groomed trails, I loved the long, steep runs and could tell that there is a huge variety of skiing (including some great stuff in the trees) for all ability levels.
 Got a daredevil in your family?
 The resort also features a huge terrain park that intrigued Tommy no end, although we didn’t try it.
 Other fun winter activities include snow tubing and dinner sleigh (or wagon) ride, so you really won’t be at a loss for things to do, no matter what the weather.

 In warmer months, Keystone offers plenty for active families to do as well – much of that great terrain can be accessed on mountain bikes, and the lake turns from a skating rink to a place to paddle boat or kayak.
 There’s a bungee trampoline, a climbing wall, as well as hiking, canoeing, and rafting in the surrounding area.
 You can even visit the tubing hill, which the resort keeps open as long as it can.